Gladys taught school for at least three decades beginning in the late 1920s or 1930. Circa 1971, she was an educator in Hillsdale, Miami County, KS.

 Gladys was married twice.
-Her first husband was Lee L. Van Wie (1898-1950), and they are seen here.
+Her first husband was Lee L. Van Wie (1898-1950).
 He was a native Kansan, with his father having come from Ohio and his mother from New York State.

 The couple was wed on March 4, 1932, when Gladys was age 23, and Lee was age 34.
 There was an 11-year difference in their ages.

 Lee was tall and rotund, and was employed as a foreman for a construction company in Washington Township, Anderson County.
 Prior to marriage, in 1930, he had lived in the township with his single brother Earl F. Van Wie in the home of their widowed older sister Alta Carnes and her sons Cecil and George Carnes.

 Gladys later married her second husband, Herbert Rhodes (1909-1983).